percona/mongo_terraform_ansible/ansible/README.md

 ansible-playbook main.yml -i inventory
 ```

-The installation process takes around 15 min for a 2 shard cluster
+The installation process takes around 15 min for a 2 shard cluster.
+To connect to the servers there is a helper script provisioned in /etc/profile. you can run directly `mongo` on any host to connect to it locally with the proper credentials.

 ## Inventory file